rails/spring/README.md

 ### `rails console`, `rails generate`, `rails runner`

 These execute the rails command you already know and love.
-If you run a different sub command (e.g. `rails server`) then spring will automatically pass it through to the underlying `rails` executable (without the speed-up).
+If you run a different sub command (e.g. `rails server`) then Spring will automatically pass it through to the underlying `rails` executable (without the speed-up).